dinith95/CodingBook/misc/k9s-k8s-ide.md

 to change the default editor to vscode use `$env:EDITOR = "code -w"` in powershell

 or to set permanently add that to the **Environment Variables** in windows screen

+### Update table columns

+create a `views.yaml` in the root of the k9s folder. add values as shown in the following docs [k9s doc](https://k9scli.io/topics/columns/)

+> some specific attributes can be specified using the `|` command